lupyuen/lupyuen.github.io/src/dsi2.md

 Today we shall create a __PinePhone Display Driver in Zig__...
 That will run on our fresh new port of [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) for PinePhone.

 If we're not familiar with Zig: No worries!
-This article will explain the Zig-specific parts with C.
+This article will explain the tricky Zig parts with C.

 _Why build the Display Driver in Zig?
 Instead of C?_